Q1. What is Performance testing?

 - Identification of wrong test cases for testing

 - Run load test from one location

-- Unable to find Service Level Agreement (SLA) of load test by different stakeholders
+- Unable to find a Service Level Agreement (SLA) of load test by different stakeholders

-- Failing to identify the suitable tool for load test
+- Failing to identify a suitable tool for load test

 - Assume fail of load test when it crashes the system

 Q10.
 Mention what is the difference between the benchmark testing and baseline testing?